yamashita-kenngo/docs/gateway-user-guide.md

 The WebThings Gateway has an add-on system that lets it understand how different connected devices and services ("things") operate.
 For each type of device (or service) you'll need to install and configure the proper add-on so the gateway can use it to discover and connect to them as things.

-A few add-ons are pre-configured as part of the standard gateway installation, especially those required for common smart home devices using Zigbee and Z-Wave communications technologies.
+A few add-ons are pre-configured as part of the standard gateway installation, notably those required for common smart home devices using Zigbee and Z-Wave communications technologies.
 To make sure the gateway can discover all your devices it is best to first make sure all the right add-ons are installed and enabled.

 ### Add-ons